alex3robertson-psycdalex/Alex-D-Cypher/README.md

 journal a schizo an autist bipolar

-label the genius and dropkicm the door
+label the genius and backkick the door

 i never robbed back when i was a whore